-Much of the early empirical economics research on tropical deforestation-reviewed by Barbier et al. (1991), Kaimowitz and Angelsen (1998) and Barbier and Burgess (2001), among others-centered on cross-country regression analyses.
+Much of the early empirical economics research on tropical deforestation-reviewed by Barbier et al. (1991), Kaimowitz & Angelsen (1998), and Barbier & Burgess (2001), among others-centered on cross-country regression analyses.
 This early wave of papers built an evidence base on how country-level factors including GDP, population growth, agricultural expansion, agricultural productivity, commodity trade, and access to infrastructure related to tropical deforestation levels.
-This literature also made clear that the non-market existence or conservation value of tropical forests was not being internalized by governments in major forest countries such as Zaïre (now the Democratic Republic of the Congo), Brazil, and Indonesia, where pro-exploitation policies tended to prevail during the 1980s and 1990s.
+This literature also made clear that the nonmarket existence or conservation value of tropical forests was not being internalized by governments in major forest countries such as Zaïre (now the Democratic Republic of the Congo), Brazil, and Indonesia, where pro-exploitation policies tended to prevail during the 1980s and 1990s.

-This "first wave" of studies was followed by a "second wave" that narrowed in on the decision processes of deforesting agents (households and firms), and examined their responsiveness to local economic features such as agricultural prices, road access, and land tenure security (Brown, 1994; Barbier and Burgess, 2001).
+This first wave of studies was followed by a second wave that narrowed in on the decision processes of deforesting agents (households and firms) and examined their responsiveness to local economic features such as agricultural prices, road access, and land tenure security (Barbier & Burgess 2001, Brown & Pearce 1994).
 This newer wave of papers derived insights from economic theory and delved into within-country microdata to better understand how market forces and government policies affect incentives to deforest.
-This literature also began to consider how to design policies to slow the rate of deforestation, as the threat of climate change and other negative externalities from tropical deforestation became more apparent.
+This literature also began to consider how to design policies to slow down the rate of deforestation, as the threat of climate change and other negative externalities from tropical deforestation became more apparent.